 You can also file a complaint regarding the Personal Data in the same manner as specified above in this section.

 You can address the State Data Protection Inspectorate with a claim regarding the processing of your Personal Data if you believe that the Personal Data is processed in a way that violates your rights and legitimate interests stipulated by applicable legislation.
-You may apply in accordance with the procedures for handling complaints that are established by the State Data Protection Inspectorate and which may be found by this link:
+You may apply in accordance with the procedures for handling complaints that are established by the State Data Protection Inspectorate and which may be found by clicking here.

 How can You Contact Us?